BrandtKruger/audio-recorder/README.md

 cargo build --release
 ```

-The executable will be in `target/release/audio-recorder` (or `target/release/audio-recorder.exe` on Windows).
+The executable will be in:
+- **macOS/Linux**: `target/release/audio-recorder`
+- **Windows**: `target/release/audio-recorder.exe`

+### Cross-Compilation (Optional)

+You can cross-compile for Windows from macOS or Linux, but it requires additional setup:
+- Install a Windows target: `rustup target add x86_64-pc-windows-msvc`
+- Install a cross-compilation toolchain (mingw-w64, etc.)
+- Configure linker settings

+**For most users, building directly on Windows is simpler and recommended.**

 ### Platform-Specific Notes